Kentucky : Safety by City

 20 minutes northwest of Bardstown, check out the Bernheim Arboretum and Research Forest.

-Wear good walking shoes or hiking books, because there are miles of trails to explore here.
+Wear good walking shoes or hiking boots, because there are miles of trails to explore here.

 There are activities tailored to children of all ages and some impressive artwork mixed into the natural setting.